|

 near the net

-during a single point, the receiver automatically wins the point if
+during a single game, the receiver automatically wins the point if

 he/she returns the ball successfully 13 times in a row.
 This forces